Alberta Investment Management Corp Buys New Position in Vornado Realty Trust (NYSE:VNO)

 The firm also recently declared a quarterly dividend, which will be paid on Friday, November 19th.
 Shareholders of record on Monday, November 8th will be given a dividend of $0.53 per share.
 The ex-dividend date of this dividend is Friday, November 5th.
 This represents a $2.12 dividend on an annualized basis and a yield of 4.93%.
 Vornado Realty Trust’s dividend payout ratio (DPR) is presently 83.79%.

 Several equities research analysts have issued reports on the company.
-Citigroup lifted their price objective on Vornado Realty Trust from $39.00 to $44.00 and gave the stock a “neutral” rating in a report on Wednesday, October 6th.
-Morgan Stanley boosted their price target on Vornado Realty Trust from $41.00 to $42.00 and gave the company an “underweight” rating in a report on Wednesday, July 7th.
-Finally, Bank of America upgraded Vornado Realty Trust from an “underperform” rating to a “neutral” rating in a report on Friday, September 24th.
+Bank of America upgraded Vornado Realty Trust from an “underperform” rating to a “neutral” rating in a report on Friday, September 24th.
+Citigroup boosted their price target on Vornado Realty Trust from $39.00 to $44.00 and gave the company a “neutral” rating in a report on Wednesday, October 6th.
+Finally, Morgan Stanley boosted their price target on Vornado Realty Trust from $41.00 to $42.00 and gave the company an “underweight” rating in a report on Wednesday, July 7th.
 One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have issued a buy rating to the company’s stock.
 According to MarketBeat, Vornado Realty Trust presently has an average rating of “Hold” and a consensus target price of $44.71.

 About Vornado Realty Trust